Richienb/awesome-ponyfills/README.md

   <p>A curated list of awesome ponyfills for writing cross-platform and cross-browser code.</p>
 </div>

-Use these modules when looking to support older node versions without polluting the prototype.
+Use these modules when looking to support older browsers or node versions without polluting the prototype.
 See [ponyfill.com](https://ponyfill.com) for more info.

 ## Contents